Covington Catholic student in D.C. March video says he does not believe he owes anyone an apology

 Tune in to "NBC Nightly News" for a preview of Savannah Guthrie's interview with Nick Sandmann.
 The full interview will be on "Today" on Wednesday.

-Sandman, a junior at Covington Catholic High School, was in Washington with his classmates for the March for Life anti-abortion rally last Friday.
+Sandmann, a junior at Covington Catholic High School, was in Washington with his classmates for the March for Life anti-abortion rally last Friday.
 He has become the face of the apparent confrontation.
-Sandman is seen smiling silently only a foot or two from the face of Nathan Phillips, a prominent activist for indigenous people's causes, who was present for the Indigenous Peoples March.
+Sandmann is seen smiling silently only a foot or two from the face of Nathan Phillips, a prominent activist for indigenous people's causes, who was present for the Indigenous Peoples March.

 "I mean, in hindsight, I wish we could’ve walked away and avoided the whole thing," he said.